Budget Travel

 • Collect flexible points.
 Transferable currencies (Amex MR, Chase UR) let you snag partner sweet spots.

-• Watch fuel‑surcharge patterns.
-In 2025, trans‑Pacific surcharges fell 22 %, making award redemptions more attractive.
+• Watch fuel‑surcharge patterns. for current trips, trans‑Pacific surcharges fell 22 %, making award redemptions more attractive.

 Decision tree infographic showing steps to book cheap flights